Revised New General Catalogue and Index Catalogue

 The aim of the NGC/IC project, headed by Dr. Harold G. Corwin jr. (Pasadena/USA), is to clean the historical NGC and IC.
 All investigations start from the historical data, e.g. the observer's publifications.
 Dreyer's data are often not consistent.
 There are puzzles (see e.g. [7], [31]), which are hard to solve, or will never be solved, because the hictorical data are too poor (e.g. the IC 919 group in Ursa Major in the center of galaxy cluster Abell 1783).
 An example of a solved problem (by Harold Corwin) is NGC 3518, which position was found to be in error by 1h in right ascension, leading to the final identity NGC 3518 = NGC 3110 = NGC 3122.

 The present work has been done as part of the project, to get accurate positions and to fill large gaps in the data.
 Up to now, core team members have presented major contributions to the problem of the NGC/IC identities.
 Most famous are Malcolm Thomson's Identity Survey of IC Galaxies [31], Harold Corwin's Precise Position List [6] and NGC/IC Puzzle Solutions [7], and Steve Gottlieb's Corrections to the RNGC [14].
 Over the last years I checked all objects.
 Many errors were found by me and others.
 E.g. IC 3400, listed as a 16.2 mag galaxy, is actually a star of 10 mag!
-It is often usefull to inspect critical cases by visual observations, as Steve Gottlieb does to simulate the historic situation.
+It is often usefull to inspect critical cases by visual observations, as Steve Gottlieb does to simulate the historical situation.
 In spite of using digital tools like CCD, Internet and CD-ROM in astronomy, the value of visual observing is still high - particularly for the NGC/IC cleaning process!
 The DSS is often helpfull, but it can cause wrong results.
 Due to the fact, that the photographic and visual magnitudes of nonstellar objects differ and also that the optical image of diffuse objects looks quite different through a telescope or on a photo.

 Although the team member's approaches do not totally agree, most identifications are confirmed within the group.
 But some still vary and this supports many valuable discussions, leading (perhaps) to a final result!